Get to know student support

 Report and Support

 We also have an online reporting tool called Report and Support so that any member of our university community can report incidents of harassment and sexual misconduct.
-Reports can be made anonymously (if no support is needed) or you can include your contact details so that our full range of support is available to you.
-The university has a range of staff in place to respond to any reports and this includes Sexual Violence Liaison Advisors.
+Reports can be made anonymously (if no support is needed) or you are encouraged to include your contact details so that our full range of support is available to you.
+The university has a range of staff in place to respond to any reports, and this includes specially trained Sexual Violence Liaison Advisors.

 Jobs and careers help from Student Futures